 Have you ever wondered what it is for?

 Well, wonder no more!
 Here’s everything you need to know about the pink tower lesson.

-The Pink Tower is a traditional piece of Montessori “visual” work within the Sensorial “curriculum”.
-The work involves 10 pink wooden cubes ranging from 1 cm cubed to 10 cm cubed, differing in 3 dimensions.
-The Pink Tower introduces children as young as 3 years old to base ten.
+The Pink Tower is a traditional piece of Montessori “visual” work within the Sensorial “curriculum.”
+The Montessori material involves ten wooden cubes painted pink ranging from 1 cm cubed to 10 cm cubed, differing in 3 dimensions.

 The cubes increase progressively in the algebraic series of the third power.
-Therefore, the second cube equals 8 of the first; the third cube equals 27 of the first, etc. This sensorial work isolates the quality of size.
+Therefore, the second cube equals 8 of the first; the third cube equals 27 of the first.
+This sensorial work isolates the quality of size.

-Below is a description of a Pink Tower lesson as I was taught in my certification program.
-If you need more visually, check out YouTube for lessons.
+Below is a description of a Pink Tower lesson I was taught in my certification program.
+If you need more visuals, check out YouTube for lessons.
 Here is one Pink Tower Montessori presentation.

-The material sits on a small stand within the classroom where it can be seen from at least 3 sides.
+The material sits on a small stand within the classroom where it can be seen from at least three sides.

 Starting at the top, pick up each cube one at a time, with one hand on top and one hand on underneath.
 Carry the cubes to the mat and arrange randomly on the mat.

 Sit on the child’s dominant side, pick up the largest cube with fingertips of each hand on either side of the cube and begin to construct the tower.
 Pause & take time to the center using a bird’s eye view as your measure.